Pontuagi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates and empty folder
-5-execute adds execute permission to the owner 6-multiple_permissions adds execute permissions to the owner and the group owner, and read permission  to other users 7-everybody adds execution permissions to the owner, group owner and, other users
+5-execute adds execute permission to the owner 6-multiple_permissions adds execute permissions to the owner and the group owner, and read permission  to other users 7-everybody adds execution permissions to the owner, group owner and, other users 8-James_Bond gives all the permissions to other users only